japila-books/spark-sql-internals/docs/logical-operators/CreateStreamingTable.md

 `CreateStreamingTable` is created when:

-* `SparkSqlAstBuilder` is requested to parse [visitCreatePipelineDataset](../sql/SparkSqlAstBuilder.md#visitCreatePipelineDataset) SQL statement
+* `SparkSqlAstBuilder` is requested to [parse CREATE STREAMING TABLE SQL statement](../sql/SparkSqlAstBuilder.md#visitCreatePipelineDataset)